Case Study

 Engineering

-While working on the internal design team at Vericast, I designed and guided development of a set of Design System components to address pain points present within system feedback and alerting throughout the entirety of Vericast’s internal tools product platform.
+While working on the internal design team at Vericast, I designed and guided development of a set of design system components to address pain points present within system feedback and alerting throughout the entirety of Vericast’s internal tools product platform.

 Jump to Final Design